TypedDevs/bashunit/README.md

 }
 ```

-For more, see the [example](example/README.md) directory.
+Check out the [example](example/README.md) directory for more.

 ## Installation

-Despite there is no dependency manager for bash scripts like "composer", you can install this project in your repo as you pleased.
-Here, I define one that might be suitable for you using Git submodules.
+Although there's no Bash script dependency manager like npm for JavaScript, Maven for Java, or pip for Python, you can install this project in your repository according to your preferences.
+Here, I provide a Git submodule option that will work for you.

 ### Git submodule